 This video shows you how to install tire chains on a snowblower.
 Tire chains add more traction to the wheels of your snow blower to help you drive over slick surfaces like ice and hard-packed snow.

 Step #1: Practice before it snows.
 New chains sometimes need to be adjusted to the physical tire that you are using.
 To install snuggly, tire chains may need to have some excess chain cut off.
 You may need a couple of bungee cords to add some tension.
 It is best to know that, before you're snowed in.

-Step #2: Lay the tire chains out on the floor with the curled ends of the cross chains down toward the floor.
+Step #2: Lay the tire chains out on the floor with the curled ends of the cross chains facing up.

 The flat surface of the cross chains should be against the tire sidewall when installed.
 Make sure that the side chains are straight and not twisted or crossed.

 Notice that there are 2 different clips/hooks at one end of both side chains.

 The fixed hook will be installed on the inside (tractor) side of the tire.